-The chances of winning a criminal appeal in California are low.
-Only about 20 percent of criminal appeals are successful.
-But the odds of success are much greater if there were errors of law and procedure at trial significant enough to have affected the outcome of the case.
+The chances of winning a criminal appeal in California are low (about 20 percent of appeals are successful).
+But the odds of success are greater if there were errors of law and procedure at trial significant enough to have affected the outcome of the case.

-A guilty verdict and conviction in court is not necessarily the end of the road.
+A guilty verdict or conviction in court is not necessarily the end.

-Obviously, of course, much depends on the facts and circumstances of the case.
-But a lot, too, rides on the skill and strategy of the attorney handling the appeal.
+Much depends on the facts and circumstances of the case.
+A lot rides on the skill and strategy of the attorney handling the appeal.

 How does the criminal appeals process work in California?

-Let’s start off by explaining some of the basics.
-Your conviction will not be overturned simply because you claim that
+Your conviction will not be overturned simply because you claim that:

 - you were unfairly convicted,

-- the judge or jury had it in for you,
+- the judge/jury had it in for you,

 - the evidence against you was bogus, or

 Your conviction will only be overturned if you can prove that